2018–19 EuroCup Basketball

 The 2018–19 EuroCup Basketball season, also known as 7DAYS EuroCup for sponsorship reasons, is the 17th season of Euroleague Basketball's secondary level professional club basketball tournament.
 It is the 11th season since it was renamed from the ULEB Cup to the EuroCup, and the third season under the title sponsorship name of 7DAYS.

 Team allocation

-A total of 24 teams participate in the 2018–19 EuroCup Basketball.
+A total of 24 teams participated in the 2018–19 EuroCup Basketball.

 Distribution

 The table below shows the default access list.